 - If you simply remove or block the show's current feed file, Google will promote another feed in your feed group as the served feed, if another eligible feed is available.
 If no other eligible feeds exist, your show will cease to be available on Google Podcasts, but will still be available on Podcasts Manager (although no new data will accrue, except from downloaded episodes).

-If you think that Google has chosen an incorrect feed to represent your podcast, you can file a request to change the served feed for your podcast.
-This process takes several weeks, and is subject to the discretion of Google.
+If you think that Google has chosen the wrong feed to represent your podcast, you can tell Google explicitly which feed you want served for your show.

 How can I tell Google which feed to served for my podcast?